chelsealiz/panelBox/README.md

 Downloading
 ============

-Clone this repository to use
+Download panelBox.js directly from this site.

 Demo
 =====

-A demo for this library is located at http://overstreetce.github.io/panelBox/
+A demo for this library is located [here] (http://overstreetce.github.io/panelBox/)

 Using this Library
 ===================